OceanParcels/virtualship/.github/CONTRIBUTING.md

 We use pre-commit to enforce code style and other checks.
 This can be run by the `nox -s lint` command above, or by installing pre-commit separately and running `pre-commit run --all-files`.
 If pre-commit is installed separately, you can also install the pre-commit hook into your git repository by running `pre-commit install` such that you don't need to manually run it (it will run when you make a commit).

 Either way, the repository is set up to automatically run pre-commit checks and fix errors on every commit, so you should not need to worry about it.

+---

+---

+## For maintainers

+### Release checklist

+- Go to GitHub, draft new release.
+Enter name of version and "create new tag" if it doesn't already exist.
+Click "Generate Release Notes".
+Currate release notes as needed.
+Look at a previous version release to match the format (title, header, section organisation etc.)
+- Go to [conda-forge/virtualship-feedstock](https://github.com/conda-forge/virtualship-feedstock), create a new issue (select the "Bot Commands" issue from the menu) with title `@conda-forge-admin, please update version`.
+This will prompt a build, otherwise there can be a delay in the build.
+  - Approve PR and merge on green
+- Check "publish to PyPI" workflow succeeded